 The University's practice is to build transparency and fairness with a commitment to students in order to apply a consistent policy with transferability of credits.
 Award of transfer credit is based on comparability and applicability of specific courses, and, in compliance with regulatory standards or codes.
-Therefore, the University requires all students to submit transcripts from all previously attended colleges or universities for review upon application for admissions.
+Therefore, the University highly suggest all students to submit transcripts from all previously attended colleges or universities for review upon application for admissions.
+Any transcripts received, or requests for evaluation, after acceptance may not be processed in time and students who begin studies may not be awarded credit.